eaglerainbow/gerritautopush/README.md

 ```

 there.
 If no error is detected, the script runs through successfully and will return code 0.

 In case any error is detected, the return code will be non-zero and the script terminates on next occassion.
-The state of the repository is the retained at the point in time when the error has occurred.
+The state of the repository is then retained at the point in time when the error has occurred.